pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-focus`                             A pytest plugin that alerts user of failed test cases with screen notifications                                                                                           May 04, 2019    4 - Beta               pytest
    :pypi:`pytest-forcefail`                         py.test plugin to make the test failing regardless of pytest.mark.xfail                                                                                                   May 15, 2018    4 - Beta               N/A
    :pypi:`pytest-forward-compatability`             A name to avoid typosquating pytest-foward-compatibility                                                                                                                  Sep 06, 2020    N/A                    N/A
-   :pypi:`pytest-forward-compatibility`             A pytest plugin to shim pytest commandline options for fowards compatibility                                                                                              Sep 29, 2020    N/A                    N/A
+   :pypi:`pytest-forward-compatibility`             A pytest plugin to shim pytest commandline options for forwards compatibility                                                                                              Sep 29, 2020    N/A                    N/A
    :pypi:`pytest-freezegun`                         Wrap tests with fixtures in freeze_time                                                                                                                                   Jul 19, 2020    4 - Beta               pytest (>=3.0.0)
    :pypi:`pytest-freeze-reqs`                       Check if requirement files are frozen                                                                                                                                     Apr 29, 2021    N/A                    N/A
    :pypi:`pytest-frozen-uuids`                      Deterministically frozen UUID's for your tests                                                                                                                            Dec 08, 2021    N/A                    pytest (>=3.0)